zipnosis/visit-api-contract/README.md

     - **`responses`**: Object, required.
 Must include a key-value pair for each of the required inputs listed in the previous `content` response.
 Each key should be the name of a content item, and each value should be represent the user's input for that item.

-- If the request is successful, the state of the interview should change, and the POST response data should be different than the previous response data but must be identical in structure to the GET response, allowing each response to be processed by the same client code again and again.
+- If the request is successful, the state of the visit should change, and the POST response data should be different than the previous response data but must be identical in structure to the GET response, allowing each response to be processed by the same client code again and again.

 ## Error handling
 - 401: You are not authenticated.
-- 404: The interview cannot be found or you do not have access to it.
+- 404: The visit cannot be found or you do not have access to it.
 - 422: The action cannot be completed and requires user correction.
 - 500: The action cannot be completed due to a user-uncorrectable server error.